confluentinc/event-streaming-patterns/docs/event-processing/idempotent-writer.md

 enable.idempotence=true
 ```

-What this does is, each batch of messages that the producer sends to the Kafka cluster contains a sequence number that the broker uses to dedupe any duplicate events sent from this producer.
-This sequence number is persisted to the replicated log, so even if the leader broker fails, any broker that takes over will also know if a resend is a duplicate.
+The Kafka producer tags each batch of events that it sends to the Kafka cluster with a sequence number.
+The broker uses this sequence number to enforce deduplication from events sent from this specific producer.
+Each batch's sequence number is persisted to the replicated log, so even if the leader broker fails, any new leader will also know if a given batch is a duplicate.

 ## Considerations
-Enabling a Kafka producer for idempotency not only ensures that there are no duplicate messages are written into the log, it also ensures the messages are written in order.
-This is because the brokers accept events only if its sequence number is exactly one greater than the last committed message, otherwise it results in an out-of-sequence error.
+Enabling idempotency for a Kafka producer not only ensures that duplicate events are fenced out from the log, it also ensures they are written in order.
+This is because the brokers accept events only if its sequence number is exactly one greater than the last committed batch, otherwise it results in an out-of-sequence error.

-Exactly-once semantics (EOS) allows [Event Streaming Applications](../event-processing/event-processing-application.md) to process data without loss or duplication, which ensures that computed results are always accurate.
-A solution that necessitates strong EOS guarantees should enable EOS at all stages of the pipeline, not just on the writer.
+Exactly-once semantics (EOS) allows [Event Streaming Applications](../event-processing/event-processing-application.md) to process data without loss or duplication, ensuring that computed results are always accurate.
+Any solution that requires strong EOS guarantees should also enable EOS at all stages of the pipeline, not just on the writer.
 An Idempotent Writer is therefore typically combined with an [Idempotent Reader](../event-processing/idempotent-reader.md) and transactional processing.

 ## References
 * Blog on [Exactly-once semantics in Apache Kafka](https://www.confluent.io/blog/simplified-robust-exactly-one-semantics-in-kafka-2-5/)